Identifying and illuminating live Grateful Dead shows (and shows by band members) that are unknown or poorly documented.

 November 29, 1975 Tower Theater, Upper Darby, PA Kingfish/Keith and Donna

 This was the Saturday after Thanksgiving.
-Once again, a Friday show somewhere seems likely, so I have assumed it was at Thiel College.
+Once again, a Friday show somewhere seems likely.

 update: Reader sdwinkler found a flyer for the George Washington University show.